-- A MAP (Manifold Air Pressure) sensor that measures the absolute pressure inside the intake manifold to derive the airflow;
+- MAP sensor (Manifold Air Pressure) that measures the absolute pressure inside the intake manifold to derive the airflow;

-- A MAF (Mass Air Flow) sensor that measures the volume of air being drawn into the engine.
+- MAF sensor (Mass Air Flow) that measures the volume of air being drawn into the engine.

 Nevertheless, some systems incorporate both MAP and MAF, often relying on the MAP as a backup should the MAF fail.

-- The vane meter – located ahead of the throttle, these older electro-mechanical devices, often found in systems such as Bosch’s L-Jetronic fuel injection, measure air flow by means of a spring-loaded mechanical flap.
+- The vane meter.
+It is located ahead of the throttle, these older electro-mechanical devices, often found in systems such as Bosch’s L-Jetronic fuel injection, measure airflow by means of a spring-loaded mechanical flap.
 As these are rarely seen on modern motor cars it won’t be covered in this guide.

-- The popular hot wire sensor determines air flow by either measuring the resistance across a heated wire, or film:
+- Hotwire sensor.
+The most popular type determines airflow by either measuring the resistance across a heated wire or film:

 2.1.
 The “hot wire” sensor, commonly installed in the intake tube between the air filter and the throttle valve, has two sensing wires: One of which is heated by an electrical current.